 The Graduate School requires an annual review of each graduate student.
-In CSS, this review includes academic performance, research accomplishments and presentations, and, when applicable, performance as a TA.
-These reviews are completed by the thesis or dissertation advisor and discussed with the student and their thesis or dissertation committee.
+In CSS, this review includes academic performance, research accomplishments and presentations, TA performance when applicable and expectations for future performance.
+These reviews are completed by the major advisor and discussed with the student and their faculty advisory committee.
 Teaching Assistants are also evaluated at the end of the semester by their students.
-If the student's progress is unsatisfactory, the thesis or dissertation committee will be consulted to determine if graduate student status should be continued.
-The Department Chair will notify the student in writing of the committee's recommendation and forward a copy of the report to the Graduate School.
+If the student's progress is unsatisfactory, the faculty advisory committee will be consulted to determine if graduate student status should be continued.
+The Department Chair will notify the student in writing of the faculty advisory committee's recommendation and forward a copy of the report to the Graduate School.